Agoric/documentation/main/zoe/guide/contract-requirements.md

 --------------------------

-**tyg todo: I think the text between the dashes is more up to date.
-But there may be aspects of the text between the %%%%%%%%%%%%%%%%%%% that is still valid.
-Also, pretty sure there should be something about what needs to be imported and/or exported; please provide.**

-At the start of your contract code, you need the following.

-To warn if the correct return values for your contract are not being returned, put this right before the start of your contract code.
-It also lets TypeScript-aware tools (IDEs like vsCode and WebStorm) inform the developer about required parameters and return values and warn when methods are misused.
+If you add this type annotation at the start of your contract code, TypeScript-aware tools (IDEs like vsCode and WebStorm) will warn about mismatches in parameters and return values in calls to zcf methods.
+Put this right before the start of your contract code.

 ```js
 /**
  * @type {ContractStartFn}